-Xanthan gum is a food thickener made from bacteria that infect numerous plants.
+Xanthan gum is a food thickener.
 It is an ingredient in a wide variety of foods, as well as products such as toothpaste.
-Though it may offer some health benefits, it is used primarily to change the texture of food, not for any specific health need.
+Though it may offer some health benefits, primary uses include changing the texture of food.

 Xanthan gum is a polysaccharide, a type of sugar that is made from a bacteria called Xanthomonas campestris, through a process of fermentation.
 Xanthomonas campestris infects a wide range of cruciferous plants, such as cabbage, cauliflower, and Brussels sprouts, causing diseases such as

 Manufacturers make xanthan gum by pulling bacteria from many different plants.
 The finished product does not contain any viable bacteria, so there is no risk of xanthan gum causing infections.

 Fast facts on xanthan gum:

 - Xanthan gum thickens food and other products, and also prevents ingredients from separating.